leleliu008/xcpkg/README.md

         ipkg is outdated curl

-*   get the value of key of a package.

-        ipkg get curl version
-        ipkg get curl summary
-        ipkg get curl webpage
-        ipkg get curl src.git

-    more keys please read [README.md](https://github.com/leleliu008/ipkg-formula-repository/blob/master/README.md)

-*   list contents of a installed package directory in a tree-like format.
+*   list files of the given installed package in a tree-like format.

         ipkg tree curl

-*   download formula resources of a package to the cache
+*   download formula resources of the given package to the cache

         ipkg fetch curl

-*   print the logs of a installed package
+*   show logs of the given installed package

         ipkg logs curl iPhoneOS/armv7s
         ipkg logs curl iPhoneOS/arm64

-*   pack a installed package
+*   pack the given installed package

         ipkg pack curl

+*   show the homepage of the given formula or this project

+        ipkg homepage show
+        ipkg homepage show curl

-*   visit the homepage of a formula or the `ipkg` project
+*   open the homepage of the given formula or this project

-        ipkg homepage
+        ipkg homepage open
-        ipkg homepage curl
+        ipkg homepage open curl

-*   show the installation direcotory of a formula or the `ipkg` home
+*   show the installation direcotory of the given package or this software

         ipkg prefix
         ipkg prefix curl

-*   show the depended packages by a package
+*   show the depended packages of the given package

         ipkg depends curl